 Like all the other accessories, the Swift barlow is a good one.

-Is it a Takahashi?
+Yes, but is it a Takahashi?

-There is a theory going the rounds that Swifts are basically early Takahashis.
+Do we have to do this now?
+Oh alright then … There is a theory going the rounds that Swifts are basically early Takahashis.
 But having owned or reviewed numerous Takahashis, I can categorically state that … I’m not sure.

 The Swift undoubtedly has features in common with a typical Takahashi, including the look of the castings, the twist-lock visual back and diagonal, the clamshell and the design of the focuser.
-Certainly the overall quality is Takahashi-like.
+Certainly, the overall quality is Takahashi-like.
 But whether these are just features that premium Japanese makers shared in common at one time, or whether they are evidence of a manufacturing or design link, I can’t say.